kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 import ClusterHighlevelSchemaImage from '@site/static/img/cluster/cluster-highlevel-schema.png';
 import ClusterAgentGroupsImage from '@site/static/img/cluster/cluster-agent-groups.png';

 This document will help you learn about NBomber Cluster.
-NBomber Cluster is an additional runtime component that can run NBomber tests in a distributed way (on the multiple nodes) with flexible orchestration and stats gathering.
+NBomber Cluster is an additional runtime component that can run NBomber tests in a distributed way (on multiple nodes) with flexible orchestration and stats gathering.
 NBomber Cluster is available in the [Enterprise](https://nbomber.com/#download) version, including a free trial period.

 :::note
-We assume that you already familiar with basics of [NBomber API](general-concepts) and can create and run simple load tests.
+We assume that you are already familiar with the basics of [NBomber API](general-concepts) and can create and run simple load tests.
 Also, you should be familiar with configuring your tests via [JSON configuration](json-config).
 :::

 ## Why do you need the cluster?

-1. You reached the point that the capacity of one node is not enough to create a relevant load, and you want to run parallel execution of scenarios on multiple nodes.
+1. You have reached the point that the capacity of one node is not enough to create a relevant load, and you want to run parallel execution of scenarios on multiple nodes.
 <center><img src={ClusterAllNodesImage} width="50%" height="50%" /></center>

 2. You want to segregate multiple scenarios to different nodes.
-For example, you want to test the database by sending in parallel INSERT, READ and DELETE requests.
+For example, you want to test the database by sending INSERT, READ and DELETE requests in parallel.
 In this case, you can spread your load granularly: one node can send INSERT requests, and another one can send READ or DELETE requests.
 <center><img src={ClusterSegregationImage} width="70%" height="70%" /></center>

 3. You may need to have several nodes to simulate a production load, especially in geo-distributed mode.
 In this example, one NBomber node (on the left side) is publishing messages to Kafka and other NBomber nodes (on the right side) are listening to PUSH messages from the Push servers and calculate latency and throughput.